 What's the closest you've ever come to having a stalker?

-Where did you go on your first friends holiday, and what did you do?
+Where did you go on your first friend's vacation, and what did you do?

 What memory from school stands out to you stronger than any other?

 Well, we used to play a game called Pussy in the Corner.
 Take it from there…

 When in your life have you been truly overcome with fear?

 I find that hard to answer because I guess I really am a survivor, you know?
 I would get terribly, terribly, afraid and then try to figure out a way to just get through.
 But I think some of the times on planes where we've hit rough air have been terrifying because you have absolutely no control.